aneldev/dynadux/doc/API-Reducers.md

 When the fetch is fulfilled, it will dispatch the GET_INFO_RESPONSE or the GET_INFO_ERROR action.

+Not beginner?
+Read also [Understanding Dispatches in Reducer](./Advanced-UnderstandingDispatchesInReducer.md)

 # Split the work of the reducer

 Reducers should return the state of the store.
 Reducers can call other reducers that will return a part of the state.